 In December of 2005 Actuate agreed to purchase source code from a third-party technology vendor for \$1,150,000 in cash.
 Prior to this purchase, Actuate had been paying royalties to this vendor for the right to use and sell this underlying technology in its products.
-As of June 30, 2006 we have fully paid the amounts due under this agreement.
-The remaining balance of \$1.0 million became due upon acceptance of the source code, which occurred towards the end of the first quarter of fiscal year 2006.
-Under this agreement, royalties are no longer required to be paid.
+Under this purchase agreement, royalties are no longer required to be paid.
 The source code fee was capitalized as the product that the technology was embedded in had reached technological feasibility.
-The amount is being amortized to cost of license fees at the greater of 1) the ratio that current gross revenues for the associated product bear to the total current and estimated future gross revenues for that product, and 2) the straight-line method over the remaining estimated economic life of the product.
+The amount is being amortized to cost of license fees at the greater of 1) the ratio that current gross revenues for the associated product bear to the total current and estimated future gross revenues for that product, and 2) the straight-line method over the estimated three year economic life of the product.